-Charles seems to have moved the family during the 1880’s.
-He and Emma had three more children, Emma Elizabeth born in 1882, Charles Newbold born in 1885, Horace Laurence born in 1888, all born in Saxilbye, near Melton Mowbray, Leicestershire.
+Charles seems to have moved the family during the 1880s.
+He and Emma had three more children, Emma Elizabeth born in 1882, Charles Newbold born in 1885, Horace Laurence born on 8th January 1888, all born in Saxilbye, near Melton Mowbray, Leicestershire.
 Finally in February 1888 Charles was moved to Thornbury and was to remain as stationmaster there for 33 years.
 Thornbury had opened a new railway line in 1872.
 Read about the coming of the railway to Thornbury.

 We have a collection of photographs of the Cooper family.
 Click here to see them

 Charles and the family lived at Upper Bath Road, presumably at the Stationmaster’s House.
 They now had seven children including Harold Egbert Collins born in Thornbury in on 15th January 1890.
 The Cooper children attended the National School near St Mary’s Church.
 They seem to have done very well there.
 Their names were always at the top or near the top of the rankings for ‘best attenders’.
 On 28th April 1893 two of them received prizes at the exhibition of home industries at the Thornbury Castle Tennis Court, Mabel Cooper first prize for best made man’s shirt and Lois Cooper second prize for best made chemise.
 In 1896 Emma became one of the school monitors.